blahberi/Yandi-Parazi/README.md

 ```

 ## Service Factory Methods
 **Service Factory Methods** are methods that create a new instance of a service.
-They are called whenever we request a service and the creation strategy creates a new instance.
+They are called whenever we request a service and the lifetime strategy creates a new instance.
 The default service factory method creates a new instance of the service and resolves its dependencies.

 We can define custom factory methods, which can be useful when we need to perform some custom logic when creating a service instance.
 Custom factory methods are defined when registering a service, and they are defined as delegates that take an `IServiceProvider` as an argument and return an instance of the service.